alextricity25/RPC-Heat-VPN/README.md

 3. Click on "Update".

+Deleting users or networks can also be done in bulk by entering them as a comma delimited list.

 ####Updating a users password
 To update a users password, prefix the list of users that need the update with 'updatepw:' in the Users parameter field.
 For example: